giorgioGunawan/facelog-visitor-management-face-rec/README.md

      v.
 Tab 5 (cd src/beginner_tutorials/script) "python flagger.py"

     Reset 4.iii, 4.iv, 4.v everytime you update a person, either new or existing

+visitorlog.dx.am folder system requirement and description

+The folder visitorlog.dx.am is currently hosted on AWARDSPACE that is a free hosting website.
+It contains code that parses, scrapes and manipulates the google sheet database.
+It is ALREADY hosted and does not need to be touched.
+IF to be replicated, do change the google sheets ID and make your own.
+The current databases are:
+Visitor Database - to log in informations about visitors and keep it Flags - as a flag that can be manipulated from buttons on the website and will signal ROS codes to turn on (e.g camera) Contact Email - to add emails of employees so visitors can contact them when they come over using automated email